klassmann/udacity-linux-deploy/README.md

 - [ ] The project `catalog` is running in the web server.

 ## Access information
-IP:
+- IP: 0.0.0.0
-URL:
+- URL: domain.com
-User name:
+- User name: `grader`
-Password: (It was sent directly to Udacity reviwer)
+- Password: (It was sent directly to Udacity reviewer)

 ## Software list on the system
 - [ ] Python 3.5